Alankar123/Infrastructure-as-a-code/Docker/README.md

 This directory contains a basic example of building a custom Docker image using Alpine Linux as the base.

 It demonstrates the following:
-Creating a Dockerfile
+Creating a Dockerfile,
-Copying and executing shell scripts within a container Managing container lifecycle using Docker CLI commandsagement.
+copying and executing shell scripts within a container, and managing container lifecycle using Docker CLI commands.

 # Build a custom image
 docker build -t my-custom-image .